2010–11 Australian region cyclone season: Tropical Cyclone Tasha

 In late December, a low-pressure area was tracked for several days moving westwards towards Queensland.
 Early on Christmas Day (local time) it strengthened rapidly and was designated Tropical Cyclone Tasha when it was 95 km east northeast of Cairns.
 The cyclone crossed the coast between Cairns and Innisfail at about 5:30 am, with wind gusts of up to 105 km/h recorded off the coast.
 Rainfall of about 100 mm was recorded in the space of an hour.
 Damage from associated flooding was estimated at A$1 billion.

 Tropical Cyclone Vince

 At midnight on 10 January, the Bureau of Meteorology (BoM) reported that a Tropical Low had developed off the coast of Western Australia.
 The system gradually intensified and became a Category 1 tropical cyclone on 12 January, receiving the name "Vince".
 The cyclone was initially expected to reach Category 2 status, but it became less well organised and lost cyclone intensity on 14 January.

 Severe Tropical Cyclone Zelia

 On 12 January, TCWC Brisbane started monitoring Tropical Low 10U that had developed, over the Coral Sea to the northeast of Townsville in Queensland, Australia.
+Over the next day the system became the subject of a tropical cyclone formation alert as it moved north-westwards as the low level circulation centre consolidated and intensified.

+The depression intensified into a Tropical Cyclone on 14 January, and given the named Zelia.
+It strengthened rapidly and became the first severe tropical cyclone of the season on 15 January.
+On 16 January, wind shear increased and cooler sea surface temperatures caused Zelia to weaken, as the system transitioned into a mid-latitude low as it passed east of Norfolk Island.